 Why I’m a unique SEO/PPC Freelancer.

 OK here it is, no such thing as a free lunch right?
 Let me quickly run through why you may want to involve me within any projects you have pending.
 I work by the hour with no retainers or contracts, which gives me only one retention tool, getting results.
-You can read a full breakdown on why you need to pick me as your freelancer here.
-I only provide services I have delivered at enterprise level for over 12 years, which are SEO services and PPC management services – or if you are an agency, white label SEO/PPC.
+I only provide services I have delivered at enterprise level for over 12 years, which are SEO services and PPC management services– or if you are an agency, white label SEO/PPC.

 If you want me to take a free look over your project, to see if I can help and to run through my approach, please see my contact details.